HEGSRR/UCGIS-Workshop/Agenda.md

   - Illustrate & discuss usage in teaching (lab development & deployment, collaborative work, student self-publishing)
 - 10 mins: Discussion

+## Preparing a (reproduction) study
+- Break: did you have a chance to read the paper?

+- 25 mins: Pre-analysis plan the reproduction study
+  - 5 min activity introduction
+    - highlighting paper
+    - focusing on inputs, outputs and processes
+    - workflow diagram
+    - pre-analysis plan
+  - 20 min guided analysis: Workflow diagram and Pre-analysis plan (with mostly completed handouts)
+- 5 mins: Discussion / Break
+  - During Break, help install software

+## RStudio and Computational Notebooks
+- Break: did you have a chance to install R and RStudio?
+Do you have a Census API?

+## Discussion
+-

 ## 3:00 pm

 - 10 mins: Break